kwa-ug/sms-api-documentation/README.md

 Please note that there is no sandbox server availed.
 For testing, still use the production server.
 To view pricing, please visit the same url link

+## API Credentials
+To use API, you need primary_sms_api_key, find this under profile, accounts, You will see it there.

 ## Usage

 ### Send SMS Messages